 The Nantucket Land Council has been engaged in the health and protection of the island’s water since its beginnings.
 Through a variety of programs and partnerships the NLC continues to expand and diversify the data available to make sound policy decisions that will ensure the long-term protection of these precious resources.

-Small Island Ponds
+Island Ponds Program

+In 2009 the NLC supported surveys of Hummock and Miacomet Ponds conducted by Dr. Jim Sutherland and Dr. Sarah Oktay.
+This kicked off a new focus on Nantucket’s Ponds and the NLC’s Island Pond Program.
 In 2014 the NLC began sampling a subset of the island’s smaller ponds for which there is very little, if any, historic data.
 While the great ponds are well monitored by the Town of Nantucket, many of the smaller ponds and watersheds have not been studied.
 The ponds below have been sampled on a rotating basis, and the NLC hopes to add to this list in the future.
 Please click on the links below for results, to date, of this research.